Caregiving load increases. Caregivers cannot be present all the time and do all the work. They need support services.

 Some dementia care organizations take in persons with dementia for a short stay for observation.
 The person may have problems like sleep disturbances and agitation.
 Observation helps the doctors suggest how to handle these situations, and, if required, may include medication.

-Respite care facilities.
-These are facilities with staff trained to take 24 x 7 care of dementia persons.
-Caregivers use these when they need some place that can handle care for some days.
+Such a stay may be for a few days so that caregivers use these when they need some place (respite care) that can handle care for some days.
 For example, they may use a respite care to go out of town for business or vacation.

-Long-term stay facilities.
-These are also called “homes” or “assisted living facility.”
-They are considered by families who cannot handle the care at home any longer.
-This may happen when the person’s behavior becomes too difficult to handle, or the caregiver is frail, or has other commitments of job and family.
+The facility may also support long-term stay, also called “homes” or “assisted living facility”.
+Such care homes are considered by families who cannot handle the care at home any longer.
+This may happen when the person’s behavior becomes too difficult to handle, the person is in late-stage dementia, or the caregiver is frail, or has other commitments of job and family.
 It may also happen if there is no caregiver in the city/ country where the person with dementia lives.
 Many caregivers may not be able to make major changes to their lives so as to take out the time and energy for dementia care.
-They therefore need long-term care facilities to place the person with dementia.

 Typically, the same centres provide both respite care and long-term stay.